CREATING A LUXURY BRAND

 I also appreciate the best qualities of each appellation and blend those standalone wines to produce wines of tradition and elegance.

 My blended wines are not distributed to restaurants and stores so I have little concern for appellation or varietal on the label.
 My customers are not choosing my wine by its label in some supermarket, they actually taste and appreciate the flavor and consistency year over year to determine their own favorites and have them delivered as a regular wine club allocation."

 Williamson wines are only available to an elite group of customers via their wine club.
 Their customer network ranges from individuals and families to professionals and business leaders.

 Wine club members remain members of Williamson for years, as Bill says,

-- “Our club members are genuine wine lovers, having tasted our wines they decided to join up and have a small allocation of our wines delivered on a regular basis.
+- “Our club members are genuine wine lovers, having tasted our wines they decided to join us and have a small allocation of our wines delivered on a regular basis.

 - Some are happy to receive their regular wine shipment, perhaps modifying it over time to match their personal taste.
-With a selection of over forty wines each year and there is a pairing available for virtually every food preference.
+We offer a selection of over forty wines each year and have created pairings for virtually every food preference.

 - Many members like getting together, which is something we’ve supported for decades now, enjoying parties, trips and dinners together.

-- It’s a fun circle and we have all become friends as a result of their membership.”
+- It’s a fun circle and many have become friends as a result of their membership.”

-Williamson also offer a unique club membership for wine lovers engaged in socially conscious service professions with fixed income levels like first responder fire, police and EMT workers, teachers, nurses and active serving military personnel.
+We also offer unique club membership for wine lovers engaged in socially conscious service professions with fixed income levels like first responder fire, police and EMT workers, teachers, nurses and active serving military personnel.